TREASURIES-U.S. yields rise as market awaits consumer price data

 NEW YORK, Jan 10 (Reuters) - Treasury yields rose on Tuesday as the market braced for highly anticipated consumer price data later this week that could influence how high the Federal Reserve raises interest rates as it fights to control inflation.

-Treasuries had posted a two-day rally that pushed the yield on the benchmark 10-year note down more than 20 basis points to a low of 3.508% on Monday after data last week suggested inflation was moderating faster than the market expected.
+Over the past two days Treasuries rallied, with the 10-year note's yield tumbling more than 20 basis points to a low of 3.508% on Monday, after data on jobs and services activity last week suggested inflation was moderating faster than expected.

-"Investors might be getting a little bit ahead of themselves," said Anthony Saglimbene, chief market strategist at Ameriprise Financial in Troy, Michigan.
+CPI on Thursday is expected to show a 6.5% year-over-year rise in December, while core CPI is expected to show a 5.7% gain, which is about three times as fast as the Fed's 2% target.

-Saglimbene sees the Fed's target rate around 5%-5.25% this year, while policymakers project the rate at 5.1% in 2023.
-But fed funds futures point to a target rate of 4.49% in December.
+"We think that the Fed's emphasis is on inflation still being too high, too elevated, and there's a desire to get to a terminal rate, or a restrictive rate, sooner than later," said Kim Rupert, managing director of global fixed income at Action Economics in San Francisco.

 Fed Chair Jerome Powell said on Tuesday that the U.S. central bank's independence from political influence is central to its ability to battle inflation.